NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-4-plotting.md

 Here we specified to use values in the 'island' column as categories for the x-axis, and values in the 'body_mass_g' column as values for the y-axis.
-The barplot function of seaborn will then calculate the mean body mass for each island and plot the bars.
+The barplot function of Seaborn will then calculate the mean body mass for each island and plot the bars.
 With `errorbar="sd"` we tell the function to draw the standard deviation as error bars, instead of computing a confidence interval.
 Finally `errwidth=.5` sets the linewidth of the error bars.

 If we instead want to visualize the data as a scatterplot we can use the `sns.scatterplot` function.
-Let's plot the body mass vs. bill length for all penguins and color the data points by species.
+Let's plot the body mass vs bill length for all penguins and colour the data points by species.
 We'll also move the legend outside of the plotting area and modify the x and y-axis labels:

 ```python